eremeeveugene/Frontend-Mentor-WPF/README.md

 ## Automation Jobs

 I've created automation jobs for this repository to streamline the development process.
 These jobs are defined in the dotnet.yml file and include steps for building the project, running tests with coverage, checking code style, and generating and uploading coverage reports.
-The jobs run on every push and pull request to the develop branch.
+The jobs run on every push and pull request to the 'develop' branch.

 ## QR Code Component